Inspire-com/candidate-homework/FE_Engineer.md

     - Delete a book
     - Modify a book

-You may use whatever javascript/css/html libraries, tools and frameworks that you are most comfortable with.
+You may use whatever javascript/css/html UI libraries, tools that you are most comfortable with.
 You may also use whatever server and build tools you prefer.

 Please deliver the following items: